kevccnb2023/ccnb-gpt/README.md

 ## Usage

+You will need to sign up for an OpenAI API key to use this chatbot with the GPT-3.5 model.
+Once you have an API key, you can set it as an environment variable called OPENAI_API_KEY in the .env file.

+/ Vous devrez vous inscrire pour obtenir une clé API OpenAI pour utiliser ce chatbot avec le modèle GPT-3.5.
+Une fois que vous avez une clé API, vous pouvez la définir en tant que variable d'environnement appelée OPENAI_API_KEY dans le fichier .env

 Look at constants.py to set preferences. you need a folder called audio in your root folder of your project